 - Return of excess

-If the expense fails any of these three tests, you must include the reimbursement in your employee’s gross income and withhold payroll taxes.
+If the expense fails any of these three tests, you must include the payment in the employee’s taxable wages and withhold payroll taxes.
 And, include the amount on the employee’s Form W-2.
+Flat “stipends” with no documentation are typically taxable.

 How to create your work-from-home reimbursement policy